chrisfield/react-form-composer/stories/introduction/row-editor/index.md

 # Row Editor
 The form below populates a series of rows with data fetched from https://jsonplaceholder.typicode.com/todos/?userId=3.

 It provides a CRUD facility and includes one-row-at-a-time updates with an edit/cancel functionality like I've seen on several Angular applications.
-To implement this the Rows are rendered in a FormContextProvider.
-Only when the user presses 'Edit' for a particular Row are that Rows' Fields rendered in a Form.
+To implement this the Rows are rendered in a div.
+Only when the user presses 'Edit' for a particular Row are that Rows' Fields rendered in a form.

+You might also want to look at the [code for data-components](https://github.com/chrisfield/react-form-composer/tree/master/stories/data-components).

 ---
 #### Code